Otniel-times/CTD-1D-GameProject/README.md

 The maintenance of 3D printers poses significant challenges due to the complexities of mechanical and electrical components, the lack of standardization across models, and the need for regular calibration.
 As a student at the Singapore University of Technology and Design (SUTD), we often encounter issues in troubleshooting.
 Additionally, besides the technical situations, we also face interruptions from 3rd parties.
 As a result, there is a reduction in print quality, downtime, and frustration at times.

 As a SUTD student who is well-versed in maneuvering such intricate challenges, the onus is on us to better the world with our knowledge.
+## Background Story
+This game was created for SUTDents in general, who use the school’s Fabrication Lab (Fab Lab) frequently for projects.
+To prevent the student body from having potential meltdowns, the team, which some members have more experience with 3D printers, felt the urge to educate the student body so that no one would have the luxury of experiencing the devastation of having failed prints.

+A game with occasional curveballs will equip SUTDents with the fundamental know-how to better navigate such a piece of complex machinery.
+## Scenario
+The intended demographic is SUTDents in general however not limited to.
+Given the universal nature of the knowledge, anyone worldwide with access to 3D printers can engage with our fun and addictive game.

+Having played our game, players can be reassured that they have the basic capability to tinker with 3D printers.
+## References
+Ian Bogost (2010).
+Cow Clicker [Facebook]
+Julien Theinnot.
+(2021).
+Cookie Clicker [Steam].
+Playsaurus.

 ## Disclaimers
 Any resemblance to any living or non living persons are purely coincidental